 British Columbia Consumer Confidence

-Sentiment about making major purchases, like a home or a car, remained at the lowest levels on record.
-The percentage of overall consumers who thought it was a bad time to make a major purchase skyrocketed in April as the percentage of those who were uncertain or thought it was a good time for major purchases moved sharply in the opposite direction.
+Sentiment about making major purchases, like a home or a car, remains at historically subdued levels.
+The number of respondents who thought it was a bad time to make a major purchase continued to rise in January while those expressing optimism trended even lower.